Thursday, 25 February 2016

 Both of which are very good in their own ways but as neither give a visual overview of the history of the Theatre Royal and as no one else has done it I am attempting to rectify this.

-It doesn't pretend to be comprehensive and has been done purely for my own interest and pleasure.
+It doesn't pretend to be comprehensive and has been created purely for my own interest and pleasure.

 Preparatory Sketch by Benjamin Dean Wyatt (1755 - 1852).